vinceshere/reactjs-tic-tac-toe/README.md

-# v1nce's Tic-Tac-Toe
+# v1nce's - ReactJS Tic-Tac-Toe

 ## description

-This is my first React JS project.
+This is my first ReactJS project.
 Please ignore the lack of automated tests and code standards!

 ## How to run